dotinto/sout4js/README.md

 # sout4js

-Package for convenient logging of any information to the console with Log4j format for JavaScript.
+Package that provide ability to advanced logging.

 ## Installation
 #### For Node.js